billyham/ImagePicker/README.md

-##A simple image picker with croppping.
+##A simple image picker with cropping.
 No additional libraries needed.